Matheshmj/Project_global_electronics/README.md

 ### Sales and Delivery Trends
 - Seasonal trends: Sales peak in December and decline in April annually.
 - Growth trend: Sales saw an upward trend from 2017 to 2020, with a slight dip after April 2020.
+### Store analysis
+In the analysis of store performance, we identified several stores with no recorded orders, particularly those over 12 years old.
+This indicates they may not be in active use.
+To address this, we recommend conducting a thorough evaluation of these stores to determine the most appropriate action.
+Options include:

+- Renovation: For stores in good condition, consider updates to attract new customers and tenants.
+- Demolition: For stores that are beyond repair or in less favorable locations, demolishing them could pave the way for new developments.
+This strategy aims to enhance overall retail performance and adapt to changing consumer needs.
+### AT RISK customer
+During our analysis, we identified a segment of at-risk customers who exhibit signs of disengagement from our services.
+This finding is crucial for maintaining customer loyalty and ensuring sustained business growth.
+## Recommended Actions:
+- Personalized Outreach: Develop targeted communication strategies to reach out to at-risk customers.
+Personalize messages based on their purchase history and preferences.
+- Incentives and Promotions: Offer tailored promotions or discounts to encourage these customers to return and engage with our products or services.
+- Feedback Mechanism: Implement a feedback system to understand their concerns or reasons for disengagement.
+Use this information to improve service offerings.
 ## Conclusion
 - The analysis provides insights that can guide Global Electronics in refining their marketing strategies, improving product offerings, and optimizing store operations.
 Addressing the preferences of a diverse customer base and considering currency exchange impacts can further drive business growth.